About the Farm Direct Nutrition Program

 - Meet on a consistent basis at defined locations over the course of the season;

-- Have at least three market vendors over the course of the season who grow, cultivate, or harvest fresh fruits, vegetables, and/or cut culinary herbs in Oregon or a bordering county in another state, and;
+- Have at least three market vendors over the course of the season who would be eligible as a Farm Direct farmer (see above), and;

-- Have at least one FDNP authorized Farmer available during all FDNP season operating hours.
+- Have at least one Farm Direct authorized farmer available during all markets June-November.

-- Complete and submit and application each season;
+- Complete and submit an application each season;

-- Participate in a brief phone orientation (if a newly participating market or new market manager);
+- Participate in a brief video call if a newly participating market or new market manager;

 - Sign a one-year agreement, and:

-- Receive a program materials packet in the mail from the state.
+- Receive program materials packet in the mail from the state Farm Direct Team.

 Reference materials for farmers and farmers markets